 - 4:30 – 7:30 p.m.

-This summer, you can maximize your market exposure by crossing the bridge to the 12th Farmers’ Market in Council Bluffs located in the historical Bayliss Park.
-Each week, starting May 5, the block is full of diverse seasonal and weekly vendors providing handmade food, goods, baked items, and yoga in the park (register online).
+This summer, you can maximize your market exposure by crossing the bridge to the 13th annual Farmers’ Market in Council Bluffs, located in the historical Bayliss Park.
+Each week, starting May 4, the block is full of diverse seasonal and weekly vendors providing handmade food, goods, baked items, and yoga in the park (register online).

-Each week there are different activities for the children of all ages within a dedicated play area – like making fun personalized bubble wands.
+Each week there are different activities for children of all ages within a dedicated play area.
 Your party can also look forward to hearing live music as you shop local, pick out some fresh produce, and enjoy deliciously prepared food.

 Park on the street surrounding the market, with free parking meters after 5 p.m., or park in the First Congregational Church lot.
 Lastly, follow the 712 Initiative page on Facebook for weekly updates on vendors and activities.